ktschroeder/Cloudless/README.md

 clean up the dust from the pan/zoom troubleshooting

 Probably should/will:
-*-* messages and blocks for things that cannot be done with GIFs.
+- messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
-*-* odd jitter of window when changing images, such as when navigating through a directory *-* ability to copy image itself rather than just image file (can we "do both" dynamically?
+- odd jitter of window when changing images, such as when navigating through a directory
+- ability to copy image itself rather than just image file (can we "do both" dynamically?
 If not, ctrl shift c would be okay.)
-- provide a simple window that can be accessed, showing all messages from this session.
 - bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should but lower priority: